zetalex/genesys_2_2024_1/README.md

 - Microblaze Debug Module V
 - Processor System Reset
 - AXI UART Lite
+- AXI GPIO: The switches and buttons are concatenated using Concat block and connected to GPIO channel 1.
+The LEDs are connected to GPIO channel 2.
 - AXI Interconnect for connecting the peripherals labelled as AXI with the Microblaze CPU

 <img src="img/BlockDiagram.png">